Boletus edulis: Taxonomy

-Pierre Bulliard first described B. edulis in 1782.
+Pierre Bulliard described B. edulis in 1782.

 Boletus edulis was first described in 1782 by the French botanist Pierre Bulliard and still bears its original name.
 The starting date of fungal taxonomy had been set as January 1, 1821, to coincide with the date of the works of the 'father of mycology', Swedish naturalist Elias Magnus Fries, which meant the name required sanction by Fries (indicated in the name by a colon) to be considered valid, as Bulliard's work preceded this date.
 It was thus written Boletus edulis Bull.:Fr.
-A 1987 revision of the International Code of Botanical Nomenclature set the starting date at May 1, 1753, the date of publication of Linnaeus' work, the Species Plantarum.
+A 1987 revision of the International Code of Botanical Nomenclature set the starting date at May 1, 1753, the date of publication of Carl Linnaeus' Species Plantarum.
 Hence, the name no longer requires the ratification of Fries' authority.
 Early alternate names include Boletus solidus by English naturalist James Sowerby in 1809, and Gray's Leccinum edule.
 Gray's transfer of the species to Leccinum was later determined to be inconsistent with the rules of botanical nomenclature, and he apparently was unfamiliar with the earlier works of Fries when he published his arrangement of bolete species.

 Boletus edulis is the type species of the genus Boletus.
 In Rolf Singer's classification of the Agaricales mushrooms, it is also the type species of section Boletus, a grouping of about 30 related boletes united by several characteristics: a mild-tasting, white flesh that does not change colour when exposed to air; a smooth to distinctly raised, netted pattern over at least the uppermost portion of the stem; a yellow-brown or olive-brown spore print; white tubes that later become yellowish then greenish, which initially appear to be stuffed with cotton; and cystidia that are not strongly coloured.
 Molecular analysis published in 1997 established that the bolete mushrooms are all derived from a common ancestor, and established the Boletales as an order separate from the Agaricales.

 The generic name is derived from the Latin term bōlētus "mushroom", which was borrowed in turn from the Ancient Greek βωλίτης, "terrestrial fungus".
 Ultimately, this last word derives from bōlos/βῶλος "lump", "clod", and, metaphorically, "mushroom".
 The βωλίτης of Galen, like the boletus of Latin writers like Martial, Seneca and Petronius, is often identified as the much prized Amanita caesarea.
 The specific epithet edulis in Latin means "eatable" or "edible".